ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/troubleshooting.md

 The Apache `error_log` file is located at `/var/log/apache2/`.

-Turn on Joomla! error reporting on the **System > Global Configuration > Server** tab in the JAI, and set the error reporting to the desired level.
+To enable Joomla! error reporting, in JAI, click **System > Global Configuration > Server** and set the error reporting to the desired level.
 However, use caution, because this may lead to warnings and errors on the API Portal pages.
-It is recommended that you do this only in critical situations, and not in a production environment.
+We recommended you to enable the error reporting only in critical situations, and not in a production environment.

+For more information, see [Supported log files](/docs/apim_administration/apiportal_admin/apip_logging/).

 ## API response class details missing